We use cookies to help provide you with the best possible online experience.

 - Offered to teenagers aged 14 years old via school.

-If missed at school children remain eligible until the age of 25 years.
+If missed at school children remain eligible until the age of 25 years and can have at the surgery.

 Published: Mar 16, 2026